EDA Deaf Project - Advocacy, Information and Advice for Enfield’s Deaf Community.

-EAS is a partnership of established local advocacy providers comprising of Enfield Disability Action (EDA), Age UK Enfield, Mind in Enfield, Community Aid, Wellbeing Connect, London Brokerage Network and CAPE.
+EAS is a partnership of established local advocacy providers comprising of Enfield Disability Action (EDA), Age UK Enfield, Mind in Enfield, Community Aid, Wellbeing Connect, London Brokerage Network and CAPE (Carers And Parents of adults with Learning Disabilities in Enfield).
 The service is funded by and delivered in partnership with the London Borough of Enfield.

 What is an Advocate?

 An advocate is someone who can support you to speak up for yourself or to speak for you if you find this difficult.
 There are lots of ways an advocate can help, they can help you to understand your rights, to speak up if you are not happy about something and to make choices about your life.
 Advocates work in partnership with the people they support so they can be more in control of their life.
 Advocacy promotes social inclusion, equality and social justice.